h-e-g/CNN_aDNA/CNN/README_CNN.md

 2 - For emprical data.
 CNN_aDNA.py outputs a tabulated text file storing the CNN predictions for a real dataset.
-"snp_name" is the name of the real variant analyzed read in the file '0-Variant_analyzed.txt' by the script 'RUN_CNN-ADNA.sh'
+'snp_name' is the name of the real variant analyzed read in the file '0-Variant_analyzed.txt' by the script 'RUN_CNN-ADNA.sh'.

 	raw files of the CNN predictions of s and T
 	- /crossval/empirical_validation_pred_' + snp_name + '_' + name_model + '.txt' (same columns as described above, only true values are missing)